vorlie/IotaPlayer/README.md

 **1. System Requirements:**

   - **Python 3.13 or newer.**
+    - Should be installed by default on newer systems, if not install it.
   - **GStreamer:** Required for audio playback.
   - **PyQt5:** For the user interface.